A Guide For Prospective Families

 - No non-club siblings

 - 3 Dad’s Nights per academic year.
-Dad’s participation required.
+Dad’s participation (or substitute) required.

 - Two speeches minimum.
 One speech must either be an interpretive or platform speech.